DiogoGravanita/Nashville-Housing-Data-Cleaning-and-Analysis-Project/README.md

 <br/><br/>
 ### Standardizing 'SoldAsVacant' Values:

-Upon reviewing the distinct values in the 'SoldAsVacant' column, we observed variations such as 'Y', 'Yes', 'N', and 'No'.
-To ensure consistency and clarity, we aim to standardize these values, replacing 'Y' with 'Yes' and 'N' with 'No', while preserving existing 'Yes' and 'No' entries.
+Upon reviewing the distinct values in the 'SoldAsVacant' column, variations such as 'Y', 'Yes', 'N', and 'No' were observed.
+To ensure consistency and clarity, the aim is to standardize these values by replacing 'Y' with 'Yes' and 'N' with 'No', while preserving existing 'Yes' and 'No' entries.

 The provided SQL script utilizes a CASE statement to selectively update the 'SoldAsVacant' column based on the current values.
 Instances of 'Y' are replaced with 'Yes', instances of 'N' are replaced with 'No', and other values remain unchanged.